RUPANARAYANAN-R/-heart-guard-ai/README.md

 Project Link: https://github.com/your-username/heartguard-ai

 ⚠️ Important Security Note: Sharing your personal phone number publicly is not recommended as it can expose you to spam and other privacy risks.
-It is safer to use email or a professional networking profile for public contact information.

 ⚠️ Disclaimer
 This project is for educational and research purposes only.
 The predictions made by HeartGuard AI are not a substitute for professional medical advice, diagnosis, or treatment.
-Always seek the advice of your physician or other qualified health providers with any questions you may have regarding a medical condition.
-Never disregard professional medical advice or delay in seeking it because of something you have read or seen in this application.
+Always seek the advice of a qualified health provider with any questions you may have regarding a medical condition